Whisper it, but there’s a revolution happening on our roads, and its got some of the lycra-clad cycling community a little worried.

 I’ll confess to initially being a bit sniffy about e-bikes.
 I was wrong.
 It still feels like proper cycling.
 Your heart rate goes up, you get the thrill of the wind in your hair and it’s impossible not to smile when the motor kicks in.

 The 15.5mph limit does feel a little restrictive, though.
 And because they’re so heavy, the bikes can feel a bit like tractors when the motor cuts out; but this won’t bother most.

 Returning to the road – Francesca Lo Castro

-I’ve cycled to work for years but this beloved habit came to a halt at the onset of my journey with endometriosis, a condition that makes me too tired to cycle 15 miles a day.
+I’ve cycled to work for years but this beloved habit was put on pause when I was suffering from endometriosis, a condition that at its worst made me too tired to cycle 15 miles a day.

 I used an e-bike for a few weeks, returning to my regular cycle route across the city, and it was a revelation.
 Suddenly I could ride effortlessly with other cyclists again.
 It was a joy to rediscover a happier me, far away from the crush of rush-hour commuter trains.